UllaRisager/Learn-with-Locals/_posts/2017-05-04-tricks-to-becoming-a-better-writer.md

 In this case I am going to add 3 points as my body, so point 1-3 could be something like this:

-It helped me organize my thoughts (5-8 sentences)
+It helped me organize my thoughts (5-8 sentences).

-It helped me reflect on my progress (5-8) sentences
+It helped me reflect on my progress (5-8 sentences).&nbsp;

-It helped me feel less lonely (5-8 sentences)
+It helped me feel less lonely (5-8 sentences).

 4.